STUDENT HONOR & CONDUCT CODE

 The right to dissent is the complement of the right to speak, but these rights need not occupy the same forum at the same time.
 Speakers are entitled to communicate their message to the audience, and the audience is entitled to hear the message and see the speaker.
 A dissenter shall not interfere with a speaker’s ability to communicate or an audience’s ability to see and hear the speaker.

-When an event is closed (by invitation only, as decided by the organizers or the Associate Dean for Student Affairs), dissent is limited to activity outside the event that does not impede access to the event or interfere with the communication inside.
+When an event is closed (by invitation only, as decided by the organizers or the Associate Dean of Student Affairs), dissent is limited to activity outside the event that does not impede access to the event or interfere with the communication inside.

 b.
 Picketing and Distributing Literature